matteoferla/Fragmenstein/documentation/3d_viewing.md

 py3Dmol has been altered to accept hex colours (cf. https://blog.matteoferla.com/2024/01/custom-carbon-colours-in-py3dmol.html)

 In Walton there is a problem that if a compound is altered, the viewer is not updated.

+However, given that this is a minor detail and py3Dmol does not work in a lot of cases, this will not be inestigated further.